barryclark/jekyll-now/resume.md

 permalink: /resume/
 ---

+## Summary

+*	Highly proficient in a variety of Java technologies, including Java EE, GlassFish, JPA (Java Persistence API), JSF (Java ServerFaces), and Maven.
+*	Experienced in developing in all three of the major Java IDEs (Netbeans, Eclipse, and IntelliJ IDEA).
+* Also highly proficient in SQL as well as web development in HTML, CSS, and JavaScript.
+*	Also knowledgeable in PHP, C/C++, MatLab, and R.

 ## Work History

 ### Northrop Grumman Corporation | Software Engineer | January 2014 – Present
 * Modified an existing Java Swing desktop application by improving its mapping capabilities using [OpenMap 5.0.3](https://github.com/OpenMap-java/openmap), added advanced metrics, and applied redesigns to the GUI.
 * Migrated that Java Swing desktop application to a web application using GlassFish, JPA, CDI, JSF, [PrimeFaces](http://www.primefaces.org/), [PrimeFaces Extensions](http://primefaces-extensions.github.io/), and an Oracle XE database.
+Provided major customizations to the PrimeFaces JSF timeline component.
 Configured the build and dependency tool [Maven](https://maven.apache.org/) such that the web application could be built while not connected to the Internet.
 * Maintain and update the public website for [the Defense Production Act Title III program](http://www.dpatitle3.com/dpa_db/).
 Made this website into HTML5 compliant by modifying and customizing the PHP files, CSS files, and image files in such a way that the website's overall appearance did not change.
 Implemented a mobile-friendly version using CSS media queries.

 ### Moreover Technologies | Quality Assurance (QA) Engineer | May 2013 – October 2013